 In many circumstances, a chapter or council can pass the risk of an activity on to others who are better equipped to handle the risk.
-As discussed below, a council or chapter can pass on risk, for example, by having a licensed and insured caterer (rather than the council or chapter) serve alcoholic beverages at events, by having insured outfitters provide and handle boats at boating events, by having insured and licensed engineers and contractors handle projects requiring professional skill, and by having parties other than the chapter or council contract with engineers, contractors, and landowners.
+As discussed below, a council or chapter can pass on risk, for example, by having a licensed and insured caterer serve alcoholic beverages at events, by having insured outfitters provide and handle boats at boating events, by having insured and licensed engineers and contractors handle projects requiring professional skill, and by having parties other than the chapter or council contract with engineers, contractors, and landowners.